M66B/NetGuard/FAQ.md

 * if using filtering, when you un/reinstall NetGuard, remember to RE-allow NetGuard in AFWall+
 * if using filtering, applications _need_ VPN internet access (check the box to show that option in AFWall+ settings)

+<a name="FAQ31"></a>
+**(31) Which hosts file should I use?**

+There is no conclusive answer to this question, but my advice is to use a hosts file which is at least maintained.
+You can find some suggestions [here](https://github.com/M66B/NetGuard/issues/277), where you also can find which hosts file netguard.me/hosts serves.

 <br />

 **If you didn't find the answer to your question, you can ask your questions [here](http://forum.xda-developers.com/showthread.php?t=3233012)**.

 If you want to request a new feature or want to report a bug, please [create an issue on GitHub](https://github.com/M66B/NetGuard/issues/new).